Fusion-Data-Platform/fdp/README.rst

 Project objectives
 ---------------------------------

-* Integrate data sources, data, and analysis methods in an extensible platform
+* Integrate data sources, data, and analysis methods in an extensible framework

   * Streamline data access from multiple facilities, diagnostics, and databases
   * Organize data and analysis methods in an intuitive object-oriented framework

 * Promote collaborative code development and reduce inefficient code duplication

-  * Users can easily extend FDP with new capabilities and contribute to the code base
+  * Users can extend FDP with new capabilities and contribute to the code base

 * Reduce barriers to entry for new students and scientists

-  * Eliminate the need to learn data access protocols (time is valuable for short-term students and visiting collaborators)
+  * Eliminate the need to learn data access protocols - especially helpful for short-term students and visiting collaborators

 * Boost data usage and maximize return-on-investment